DARYL-fpv/LapTimer/README.md

  - Enter to the "*Model menu*" and navigate to "*Display*" page.
 Assign "*Script*" to one of free screens and select "*LapTmr*".
  - From the "*Radio main menu*", long press to access all your screens and push page to navigate to LapTmr's scipt and it will run.

 **NOTE:** Do not rename any file!
-Name file up to 6 character will not work.
+File names up to 6 character will not be recognized by OpenTX.

 # Configuration (must be edited by pilot)